yas-sim/openvino-model-server-wrapper/samples/object-tracking-line-crossing-area-intrusion/README.md

 ```

 * (Optional) Copy gRPC handler codes
+If you have installed TF and TF-serving-api, you can skip this operation.
-You can use those gRPC handler codes if you don't want to (or cannot) install TensorFlow and tensorflow-serving api.
+You can use gRPC handler codes instead of TF and TF-serving-api.
+This is useful when you want to run this demo on a small devices such as Raspberry Pi.

 ```sh
 cp -r ../../_tensorflow ./tensorflow cp -r ../../_tensorflow_serving ./tensorflow_serving